 - Keeping lines evenly spaced and aligned

-This method is faster and works well when you only need a few horizontal lines.
+This is the fastest way to add a horizontal line in Word and works well when you only need a few quick dividers.

 Step 1: Type Three Dashes

-- Place your cursor where you want the line.
+- Place your cursor where you want to add the line.

 - Type three dashes: —